mephistopheles-8/atsatomic/README.md

 ## Why bind builtins?

-It would seem that several platforms do not have support for C11 atomics; `__atomic_*` and `__sync_*` builtins have been a de-facto standard for some time (at least if you're using gcc or clang).
+It would seem that several platforms do not have support for C11 atomics; `__atomic_*` and `__sync_*` builtins have been a de-facto standard for some time, and are available in GCC and Clang.

 License: MIT